-“I don’t get it,” she said, turning to Colonel Sanders.
-“I thought you were going to show me your secret weapon for winning the battle.”
+“I don’t get it,” she said, turning to Colonel Landers, “I thought you were going to show me your secret weapon for winning the battle.”

 “But,” Wendy said dubiously, “they’re chickens.”

-Wendy looked back at the pen just as a large hen near the fence relieved itself and then walked unconcernedly through the mess.
+Wendy looked back at the pen just as a large hen near the fence relieved herself and then walked unconcernedly through the mess.

-“These,” explained Colonel Sanders, “are members of an elite air strike team: Chicken Fighters in Local Airspace, but we call them the “Chick-Fil-A” for short.”
+“These,” explained Colonel Landers, “are members of an elite air strike team: Chicken Fighters in Local Airspace.
+We call them ‘Chick-FLAy’ for short.”

 “Ah, but we have a special diet that we feed the chickens prior to battle.
-You wouldn’t think it by looking at them now, but these beauties are capable of wrecking havoc on any invaders.”
+You wouldn’t think it by looking at them now, but these beauties are capable of wreaking havoc from the sky.”